dalodeju/AIM_Group_4/README.md

 1. Navigate to the project directory.

+2. Unzip each the zip file for each respective algorithm.

-2. You may use the following commands to compile each Algorithm:
+3. You may use the following commands to compile each Algorithm:

 - Genetic Algorithms
    ```